John Tresvant: Personal life

 After retiring from basketball because of a knee injury, Tresvant worked as an industrial arts teacher and middle school basketball coach.
+He operated the John Tresvant School of Basketball teaching fundamental basketball skills to children.
 In 2006, he invented the Total Rebounder Exercise System (TRES), a basket designed for use in training young players in rebounding techniques.

 Tresvant is divorced and the father of three grown children.
 As of 2006, he resided in Snohomish, Washington.